 The Importance of CGM for Insulin-Dependent Type 2 Diabetes

-It’s no secret people with Type 2 diabetes sometimes have to use insulin to manage their blood sugar.
+It’s no secret people with type 2 diabetes sometimes have to use insulin to manage their blood sugar.
 Typically, it’s tracked using blood glucose meters (BGMs) which require fingersticks.
 With this method, you see what your blood sugar is in that snapshot of time.
 Is it high?
 Is it low?
 That’s what you’ll see.
-But there are some things BGMs don’t tell you — how your blood sugar is trending and how fast it’s rising or falling.
-To better understand the impact of insulin’s effects on glucose, a continuous glucose monitor (CGM) is a useful tool.
+But there are some things BGMs don’t tell you—how your blood sugar is trending and how fast it’s rising or falling.
+To better understand the impact of insulin’s effects on blood glucose, a continuous glucose monitor (CGM) is a useful tool.

 Here are some of the differences between BGMs and CGMs:

 Blood Glucose Meters: